OptimaiNetwork/docs/README.md

 If you have any questions or need assistance, please open an issue in this repository or reach out through our community channels.

 Thank you for contributing to OptimAI Network's documentation!
+My first step into open-source: learning to work with GitHub.
+Many thanks to OptimAI!